 But the summer-born can feel it quicker on the rheumatic nerves, because they're more affected in rheumatic matters and they can feel that.
 They're more stricken with illness too, if they don't have their blood build up.

 The summer-borns run low on the heat in the winter, but when the heat comes, the summer-born can take in more heat.
 And in the same way the cold weather doesn't bother the winter-born at all.
 It stands to reason, but that's a point you can't point out, hardly.

-My grandfather always told my mother, "Someday you'll have two children.
+My grandfather, Ni-o-gáa-bó, always told my mother, "Someday you'll have two children.
 You take care of those two.
 You'll have a boy and a girl.
 You take care of them."
-Later on, she did have two children, a boy and a girl.
-She was a little girl when she came to them, the old people, Ni-o-gáa-bó, at Five-Mile-Point.
+Later on, after she met my dad, she did have two children, a boy and a girl.
+She was a little girl when she came to them, the old people, Ni-o-gáa-bó and her grandmother, at Five-Mile-Point.
 She was just a little girl when she was told that.
-Then, later on, she did have a boy and a girl that lived.
-When she settled down and got married she had just what that guy predicted -- it was a boy and a girl, me and my sister.
+Then, later on, she did have a boy and a girl.
+When she settled down and got married she had just what that guy predicted -- it was a boy and a girl, me and my sister Mary.

 My mother wondered all the time, "I wonder how did he figure that out?"

 I don't remember my first dad because he died just about when I was born.
 They say he was always dressed up in a white shirt.
 He was always in a vest too.
 He was always wearing a watch chain.(17) He didn't care about losing it.
 He didn't worry about that.
 My mom told him, "You'll lose your watch."